govuk-one-login/govuk-one-login-frontend/packages/frontend-vital-signs/README.md

     - `"requestsPerSecond"`: Logs the number of requests per second.
     - `"avgResponseTime"`: Logs the average response time.
     - `"maxConcurrentConnections"`: Logs the maximum number of concurrent connections.
-    - `"eventLoopDelay"`: Logs lag building up due to Node's event loop getting overloaded by asynchronous operations.
+    - `"eventLoopDelay"`: Logs the maximum event loop delay recorded within the interval.
+This is lag building up due to Node's event loop getting overloaded by asynchronous operations.
     - `"eventLoopUtilization"`: Logs the time the event loop spends in active and idle states.

   - **`staticPaths`** (optional, array):